 Serving in the Philippines

 Michael and Melanie are Global Field Staff with Canadian Baptist Ministries, appointed in August 2015 to serve in the Philippines.
-Michael and Melanie, along with their four children, live in the capital city of Manila.
+Michael and Melanie, along with their four children, live in Roxas City, Capiz on the island of Panay.

 Michael and Melanie serve alongside CBM colleagues and partners in the area of Marketplace Ministry.
-The Waddells are assisting in the formation of Christian discipleship movements within the context of the marketplace throughout Southeast Asia.
+The Waddells are assisting in the formation of Christian discipleship movements within the context of the marketplace.
 The Waddells also work along side our Filipino partners who are working with the poor and marginalized in various facets of Integral Mission through capacity building that models humility, love, compassion and integrity.

 The Waddells spent 14 years in the business world, as well as 5 years serving as Directors of a Baptist owned Christian camp in New Brunswick, before sensing that God was leading them to something new.